Jameshaxor/fidadance/README.md

-# Rhythm — Dance Academy
+# Fida — Dance Academy

 A modern, cinematic single-page site for a fictional dance academy.